7SAIF/destiny-framework/python/docs/Destiny2Api.md

 # create an instance of the API class
 api_instance = swagger_client.Destiny2Api()
 search_term = 'search_term_example' # str | The string to use when searching for Destiny entities.
 type = 'type_example' # str | The type of entity for whom you would like results.
 These correspond to the entity's definition contract name.
-For instance, if you are looking for items, this property should be 'DestinyInventoryItemDefinition'.
-PREVIEW: This endpoint is still in beta, and may experience rough edges.
-The schema is tentatively in final form, but there may be bugs that prevent desirable operation. page = 56 # int | Page number to return, starting with 0. (optional)
+For instance, if you are looking for items, this property should be 'DestinyInventoryItemDefinition'. page = 56 # int | Page number to return, starting with 0. (optional)

 try:
     api_response = api_instance.destiny2_search_destiny_entities(search_term, type, page=page)
     pprint(api_response)
 except ApiException as e: